Youssefaddel/Vacation-Tracking-System/README.md

 - Enables the HR and System Administrator to override all actions restricted by rules with logging those overrides.
 - Provide a Web service interface for querying an employee’s vacation request summary.
 - Interface with HR department legacy systems for employee information retrieval and updates.
-- Allow managers to directly award personal leave time (within system-set limits).
+- Allow managers to directly award personal leave time.

+## Non-Functional Requirements

+-Security:
+  - All user data must be encrypted during transmission and storage.
+-Usability:
+  -The user interface should be easy to navigate.
+-Maintainability:
+  -The system should allow for easy updates and maintenance

+## Constraints

+-Technological:
+  -The system must be built using the existing company technology stack: Java Spring Boot, Angular, and PostgreSQL.
+-Time:
+  -The project must be completed within 6 months.
+-Resource:
+  -The system must be able to integrate with existing HR and email systems without additional staffing resources.

 ## Actors

 - Employee: Requests vacation time.